 He nodded and repeated what he said.
 I tried to remember if I made the payment online; I know I didn’t.
 Not entirely sure what was going on, all I could do is say thanks and let him drive off.

 I continued my way to the Bravo Beach Resort, which I found on a travel booking app.
 The dirt pathway opens to the resort’s in-house restaurant and reception.
-The main reason I chose this resort is that I liked how it looked on photos, clean and new.
+The main reason I booked this resort is that I liked how it looked on photos, clean and new.
 Despite this, I was still mighty impressed when I saw it in person.

 Beyond the restaurant, right in the resort’s backyard is a beach that is bare and beautiful.
 The view alone makes dining at the resto such a pleasurable experience.
 There is also a small swimming pool.

 Bravo Beach Resort is located in General Luna.
 If you want to do some surfing or if you want to watch surfers do their thing, you should stay in this municipality.
 When you search for good accommodation in Siargao you will find Kermit on top of that list.
 I meant to stay there following my friends’ advice but it’s fully booked.
 Maybe Kermit is amazing, but I cannot say I feel sorry that I didn’t stay there.
 I liked Bravo a lot, I think it’s perfect.
-I went to Kermit for dinner and aside from the fact that it takes an effort getting there due to the poor road condition where it stood, it is also not beach-front.
-There’s a reason why people love beach-front accommodation; the view of the beach cannot be beaten.
+I went to Kermit for dinner and aside from the fact that it takes an effort getting there due to the poor road condition where it’s located, it is also not beach-front.
+There’s a reason why people love beach-front accommodation; the view of the sea cannot be beaten.

 I approached the receptionist who started telling me about the cost that I should settle.
 She said that the accommodation is good, I just had to pay for the food that I ate.
 Food that I ate?
 I just arrived!
 I read the name on the paper in which she was basing her computation and found that it’s not me.